-Welcome to class 6 – class teacher, Stu Barnett
+Welcome to class 6 – class teacher, Kieran Blythe

 The academy day

+Students go outside for playtime and then they eat lunch.
 Lunch time is either a packed lunch or a school dinner.
-Lunch is a relaxed time – but students are still learning!
-They may practice their counting skills by giving out cutlery, their self-help and fine-motor skills by using a knife to cut up their food, or their lifeskills by helping clean up/do the dishes afterwards.
-After lunch all our students brush their teeth, often with staff support.
+This is a relaxed time – but we are still learning!
+Students may practice their counting skills by giving out cutlery, their self-help and fine-motor skills by using a knife to cut up their food, or their life skills by helping clean up/do the dishes afterwards.
+After lunch students brush their teeth, often with staff support.